Kingxukai/linux/Documentation/networking/cdc_mbim.rst

 wwanY network device
 --------------------
-The cdc_mbim driver represents the MBIM data channel as a single network device of the "wwan" type.
+The cdc_mbim driver represents the woke MBIM data channel as a single network device of the woke "wwan" type.
 This network device is initially mapped to MBIM IP session 0.